Migration to Flutter Guide

 Finding the right talent is crucial for any development project.
 Flutter and React Native are very similar in terms of typical usage and general philosophy.

-While it might take longer to find Flutter developers, the growing popularity of Flutter means the pool of skilled developers is increasing rapidly.
-Also, it's not too hard to transition between these two, which is a strong point for Flutter.
-According to the “Flutter CTO Report 2024,” there is a developing trend showing a will for Native iOS and Native Android Developers to transfer to Flutter.
+While it might take longer to find Flutter app developers, the growing popularity of Flutter means the pool of skilled developers is increasing rapidly.
+It is also relatively easy to transition between these technologies, which is a strong point for Flutter.
+It is also common for native iOS and Android developers to adopt Flutter as part of their skill set, especially in teams transitioning to cross-platform development.

 However, it may still be challenging to find senior Flutter developers compared to more established technologies, such as React Native.
 Training existing team members in Flutter and the Dart language can be a viable strategy for building a competent Flutter team, but it might be easier and faster to look for an established Flutter app development company